Prerequisite: Completion of English 111 and 112 or their equivalents.

 “You know, for majors . . .”

 What does it mean to major in English?
 Is English just one discipline or an umbrella over a variety of sub-disciplines?
-Is it just the study of literature?
-Or is it the study of language?
-Or is it practicing the craft of writing?
+Is it the study of literature, the study of language, the practice the craft of writing?
 Is it all of these things?
 When you graduate, what do you plan on doing with a degree in English?
 These will be some of our guiding questions as we explore the “ins,” “outs,” and “what-have-yous” of our major.
 This course will address the significance and even the vital importance of your decision to major in English in the twenty-first century.
-In addition to preparing you for upper-division course work in the discipline itself through introduction to some major critical approaches to language and literature, we will also explore how to use the major to your advantage, and what it can do for you in the post-graduation wider world of “real life.”
+In addition to preparing you for upper-division course work in the discipline through introduction to some major critical approaches to language and literature, we will also explore how to use the major to your advantage and what it can do for you in the post-graduation wider world of “real life.”
 We will also spend some time discussing graduate school options as well as the—perhaps surprising—variety of other career paths of the modern English major.

 This will be a fast-paced, reading-intensive introduction to the beginnings of English literature.
 Starting with Beowulf, we will read multiple works involving knightly heroism, love and desire, and how people determine what makes for true goodness.
 We will focus on social and material contexts of the works we read, but we will also spend a good amount of time discovering how writers respond to each other and to the demands of the forms they choose to write in: epic, romance, lyric, drama, religious prose, and so on.
 Major writers we are sure to cover include Shakespeare and Chaucer, Milton and Pope, Jonson and Johnson, Sidney and Donne.

 This course is a chronological survey of American literature that begins with the literature of realism and naturalism written after 1865 and concludes with a sample of the contemporary memoir.
-The course provides a broad overview of what constitutes American literature from the Civil War to the present.
-We will read and study works of poetry, fiction, and nonfiction prose, including autobiographies written by a range of writersmen and women of diverse backgrounds and interests.
-Our objective will be to study some of the many voices that constitute what we call American literature, addressing questions such as: How does gender, race, and class affect the creation and reception of a literary text?
+The intention is to provide a broad overview of what constitutes American literature from the Civil War to the present.
+We will read and study works of poetry, fiction, and nonfiction prose, including autobiography, by a range of writers of diverse backgrounds and interests.
+Our object will be to study some of the many voices that constitute what we call American literature, addressing questions such as: How do the gender, race, and class of writers and readers affect the creation and reception of a literary text?
 What constitutes a literary canon?
-What does “American” mean?
+What does American mean?